-The 'Double Punishment' For Black Undocumented Immigrants
+The 'Double Punishment' for Black Undocumented Immigrants

 Aside from ICE’s splashier arrests within so-called “sanctuary cities,” most apprehensions nationwide happen inside jails once an immigrant has had contact with local police.
 This collaboration is a result of decades of legislation and executive action by both Democrats and Republicans.
 Two years after the passage of his controversial crime bill, former President Bill Clinton signed the Illegal Immigration Reform and Immigrant Responsibility Act in 1996.
 Known as IIRIRA (pronounced “ira-ira”), the law expanded mandatory detention and the number of deportable crimes.
 As the federal inmate population doubled, prison-like immigrant-detention centers rose up in tandem.
 In the early 1990s, there were around 5,000 immigrants detained each day; by 2001, the population quadrupled.
 And the Trump administration wants to keep that number growing: The president’s 2018 budget called for increasing the daily detainee population to 51,000, a 25 percent bump over last year.

-“Additional detention space does make Americans safer,”argued Jessica Vaughan of the Center for Immigration Studies, a group that advocates for stricter enforcement.
+“Additional detention space does make Americans safer,” argued Jessica Vaughan of the Center for Immigration Studies, a group that advocates for stricter enforcement.
 Detention also ensures that undocumented immigrants don’t “disappear into the woodwork,” Vaughan said.
-“The benefit of keeping illegal aliens in custody,” she said, is that “it prevents the release of criminal aliens back into the community to have the opportunity to re-offend.”
+“The benefit of keeping illegal aliens in custody,” she said, is that “it prevents the release of criminal aliens back into the community to have the opportunity to reoffend.”

 While the prison population has begun to dwindle in recent years—the incarceration rate fell 13 percent between 2007 and 2015—immigration detention remains “one of the fastest-growing sectors of the carceral state,” said Kelly Lytle Hernandez, a University of California, Los Angeles, historian who studies the origins of U.S. immigration control.